LaikaStudios/LaSh/doc/README.md

 This node is used to define a LaSh Material by editing its internal shading network.
 It combines the functionality of a [LaSh_Material](#lash_material) node with a [LaSh_Layer](#lash_layer) node into one.
 This allows Materials to be layered vertically by their daisy-chained connection order as shown in the [Layering](#layering) example.
-LaSh_MaterialLink nodes also allow any height-based displacements to "cascade" as shown in the [Cascading Displacement](#casdading-displacement) example.
+LaSh_MaterialLink nodes also allow any height-based displacements to "cascade" as shown in the [Cascade Normal](#cascade-normal) example.
 The **Enable** parameter allows this node and all its shading to be completely bypassed when disabled.

 **Note**: LaSh_MaterialLink nodes *cannot* use the [LaSh_Layer](#lash_layer) node to vertically layer them.